CarloGem/ACC-POConcept/NNNN-template/README.md

 -->
 RFA is made by two sub components: Resource Monitor and Evaluator.

 By interacting with Kubernetes API, Resource Monitor will periodically watch the resource usage of the Nodes across a Cluster.
-This usage will compherend all Pods belonging to a Guaranteed QoS Job (wether it was scheduled through Kueue or other frameworks), while it will ignore resources allocated for other QoS Jobs.
-Resource Monitor will update a structure called Snapshot everytime it fetches new informations from the Cluster.
-Such Snapshot will contain Nodes' information like Name, metadata (Taints, labels, etc), the Node's remaining resources and info on Pods running on the Node; Pods informations will be its uuid, name, namespace and resource limits.
+This usage will consider all Pods belonging to a Guaranteed QoS Job (regardless if it was scheduled through Kueue or any other method).
+It will ignore resources allocated for other QoS Jobs.
+Resource Monitor will update a structure called Snapshot everytime it fetches new information from the Cluster.
+Such Snapshot will contain Nodes' information like Name, metadata (Taints, labels, etc), the Node's remaining resources and info on Pods running on the Node; Pods information will be its uuid, name, namespace and resource limits.

 ```go
 // PodInfo holds information about each pod running on a node